abainbridge/deadfrog-lib/README.md

 ## Advantages

-* Simple easy to use API.
+* Simple API.
+* Simple source code.
+* Fast (for a simple, portable, software renderer).
 * Depends on no third-party libraries.
 * It's tiny.
 Less than 5000 lines of code.
 The DLL is about 15K bytes when dynamically linked against the Visual Studio runtime libraries.
 * Reliable results - unlike hardware accelerated drawing where the exact pixel output can change depending on the graphics card or even the driver version.